isomerpages/nlb-biblioasia/_podcast/He Wrote the National Pledge/S Rajaratnam, Singapore's First Foreign Minister.md

 and over 1,200 pages of writing.&nbsp;Irene&nbsp;Ng, his authorised biographer, tells us little-known facets of the man, his legacy as Singapore’s founding foreign and culture minister, and his relationship with Lee Kuan Yew.</p>
-<p>Irene Ng&nbsp;is the authorised biographer of S. Rajaratnam and writer-in-residence
-at the Institute of ISEAS–Yusof Ishak Institute.
-She was formerly an award-winning senior political correspondent and a Member of Parliament in Singapore.</p>
 <p></p>
 <h4><strong>Listen to the Full Episode</strong></h4>
 <p>Available on: <a href="https://open.spotify.com/show/66PYiIthr1KqQhJ82XH4DN" rel="noopener nofollow" target="_blank"><u>Spotify</u></a>,